kdoore/CS2335-Gitbook/project-1-score-and-ui-elements.md

 ![](/assets/Screen Shot 2018-01-20 at 6.41.40 PM.png)

 ###UI-Panel and Text for GameOver Notification.
-Create a UI-Panel and child Text element for the display of the GameOver notification.
-Name the panel:  'GameOverPanel' and the text: 'GameOverText'.
-Configure the text so it's stretched to fit the Panel and resize the panel and move to the center of the scene.
+Create a UI-Panel and a child-gameObject that is a Text element, that'll be used for the display of the GameOver notification.
+Name the Panel-gameObject:  'GameOverPanel' and name the Text-gameObject: 'GameOverText'.
+Configure the rect-transform for the Text so it's stretched to fit the Panel, anchor it to the corners of it's parent.
+Resize the Panel and move to the center of the scene.
 Set the color of the panel and text so they are visible during gameplay.

 ![](/assets/Screen Shot 2018-01-20 at 6.51.12 PM.png)